Documentation, Abuse, Dementia, and Restorative Mixed Cases

 Test Your Knowledge

-A resident tells the CNA that a staff member grabbed her arm hard during the night.
-The resident asks the CNA not to tell anyone.
-What should the CNA do?
+A resident tells the CNA that a staff member grabbed her arm hard during a transfer and begs the CNA not to tell anyone.
+What must the CNA do?

 A